simonemurari/heuristic-guided-drl/DSAC-v2/README.md

    ```

    **Configure wandb (optional)** \
-   If you want to use wandb tracking, create a `.env` file in the repository root and set the proper environment variables (WANDB_KEY, WANDB_PROJECT_NAME, WANDB_ENTITY).
+   If you want to use wandb tracking, create a `.env` file in this folder and set the proper environment variables (WANDB_KEY, WANDB_PROJECT_NAME, WANDB_ENTITY).

    **Hyperparameters** \
    All the hyperparameters are preconfigured in the scripts in `example_train/`.
 To reproduce the results of the paper, set the random seeds to the values listed in `seeds.txt` (you can edit the seed in the script or pass it as an argument).